goabstract/Marketing-for-Engineers/README.md

 * [The Ultimate Guide to Facebook Video Ads](http://www.digitalmarketer.com/facebook-video-ads/) by Digital Marketer.
 High five if you have read until this point ✋.

 ### Reddit
-Reddit is one of the most active internet community with it’s own unique culture.
+Reddit is one of the most active internet community with its own unique culture.
 You can get tons of cool information there, great product feedback and first users. :trollface: However, it's better to learn Reddit rules and basics before you get banned:
 * [How to Use Reddit: Beginners Guide](https://www.shopify.com/blog/how-to-use-reddit) by Braveen Kumar.
 * [Reddiquette](https://www.reddit.com/wiki/reddiquette).
 Pay extra attention to the "please don't" section.
 * [Self-promotion on Reddit](https://www.reddit.com/wiki/selfpromotion).